Mail Application Scout

 The Scout can perform two types of tests:

-- Incoming mail - This test sends an email from a Synthetic Monitoring server to your mail server.
-Your mail server is accessed from the location (Hive) running the Scout to validate that the email was received successfully.
+• Incoming mail: The Scout sends an email from a Synthetic Monitoring server to your mail server, your mail server is accessed from the location (Hive) running the Scout to validate the email was received successfully.

-- Outgoing mail - This test sends an email from your mail server to a Synthetic Monitoring server.
+• Outgoing mail: The Scout sends an email to a recipient mail server (using their SMTP servers).
 Your mail server is accessed from the location (Hive) running the Scout to send the email, and the Synthetic Monitoring server validates that the email was received successfully.

 To best monitor a mail server's performance, you should create two Scouts to test both incoming and outgoing emails.